The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 6. Repository Layer

-Create src/repositories/userRepository.ts
+Create src/modules/users/users.repository.ts:

 import { PrismaClient, User } from '@prisma/client';

-import { CreateUserInput, UpdateUserInput } from '../types';
+import { CreateUserInput, UpdateUserInput } from './users.types';

-import { NotFoundError, ConflictError } from '../utils/errors';
+import { NotFoundError, ConflictError } from '../../utils/errors';

 export class UserRepository {